 The historic ancestry test results delve into a more distant period of history than that detailed in the geographic ancestry one.
-Thanks to the samples extracted from some archaeological sites, a very important database has been generated with which we can compare your DNA and determine in which historic period it was present.
+Thanks to the samples extracted from some archaeological sites, a very important database have been generated with which we can compare your DNA and determine in which historic period it was present.

 From the Upper Paleolithic, before 10,000 BC, to the Middle Ages between 1,000 and 1,300 AD.
-You’ll know if your DNA is present in the genetic traces of eight historical stages that also include the Mesolithic, the Neolithic, the Metal Age, the Ancient Age, Classical Antiquity and the High Middle Ages.
+You’ll know if your DNA is present in the genetic traces of eight historical stages that also include the Mesolithic, the Neolithic, the Metal Age, the Ancient Age, Classical Antiquity, and the High Middle Ages.

 This would be an ancestry test results example in the historical area: it might appear that within the Paleolithic, your highest percentage of DNA relates to German hunter-gatherers.
-Or that in the Middle Ages your genes are mostly among those of Medieval Spanish.
+Or that in the Middle Ages, your genes are mostly among those of Medieval Spanish.
 There are so many historical eras to which we go back with our history test and the number of groups within them that you are sure to discover surprising results from your ancestry test.

 Ancestry test results from Ancestrum